Jazz Clarinet Enchantress

 “(Anat Cohen) will be playing songs from Claroscuro, with her ace quartet..”–Anat Cohen returns to Dakota Jazz Club 2012

 “Anat Cohen is creating a unique body of work.
 Her …shows should not to be missed.” – Clarinet artistry: From Benny to Anat 2010

 Clarinetist-saxophonist Anat Cohen has won hearts and minds the world over with her expressive virtuosity and delightful stage presence.
-Reviewing Anat’s 2008 headlining set with her quartet explores the rhythms and sounds of Central and South America in a jazz setting.
+Her original music with her quartet explores the rhythms and sounds of Central and South America in a jazz setting.

 Anat has been voted Clarinetist of the Year six years in a row by the Jazz Journalists Association, as well as 2012’s Multi-Reed Player of the Year.
 That’s not to mention her topping of critics and readers polls in DownBeat magazine several years running.
 Anat has toured the world with her quartet, headlining at the Newport, Umbria, SF Jazz and North Sea jazz festivals as well as at such hallowed clubs as New York’s Village Vanguard.
 In September 2012, Anzic Records released her sixth album as a bandleader, Claroscuro.
 The album ranges from buoyant dances to darkly lyrical ballads, drawing inspiration from New Orleans and New York, Africa and Brazil.
 In its ebullient, irresistible variety, Claroscuro encapsulates the description Jazz Police offered of Anat in full flight: “She becomes a singer, a poet, a mad scientist, laughing – musically – with the delight of reaching that new place, that new feeling, with each chorus.”